jishnub/LegendrePolynomials.jl/README.md

 This returns a 3-tuple of `OffsetArrays` `Pl`, `dPl` and `d2Pl`.

 There are non-allocating functions as well that can be called using a pre-allocated array.
-As as example
+As an example

 ```julia
 julia> P=zeros(0:3,0:2)